DataDog/datadog-agent/docs/cloud-workload-security/README.md

 {% endraw %}
 ```

-## How to generate the documentation ?
+## Generating the documentation

-### Using Docker
+### Using Docker (MacOS)

+If you're using MacOS, you will need to use [Docker](https://docs.docker.com/get-docker/) to run all documentation generation steps in a Docker container (thus skipping the requirement of setting up a development environment).

-From the root of the datadog-agent repository please run:
+Make an edit to any of the files mentioned above and then, from the root of the datadog-agent repository, run:

 ```sh
 ./docs/cloud-workload-security/scripts/generate_documentation_docker.sh
 ```
-To run all documentation generation steps in a docker container (thus skipping the requirement of setting up a development environment).

-### Manual steps
+### Manual steps (for Linux environments only)

 #### Requirements